July 2023. Kenai Fjords National Park, Alaska.

 About

-I am a PhD student in the Computer Science Department at Purdue University.
+I am a PhD candidate in the Computer Science Department at Purdue University.
 I am fortunate to be co-advised by Elena Grigorescu and Paul Valiant.

 My research interests lie in theoretical computer science, across subdisciplines including approximation algorithms, online algorithms, complexity theory, and possibly learning theory.
-More specifically, I describe my field of interest as ‘classical algorithms that can facilitate or be facilitated by machine learning’.
+More specifically, recent projects concern learning-augmented algorithms and statistical mean estimation.
+I like to describe my field of interest as “classical algorithms that can facilitate or be facilitated by machine learning”.

 Prior to joining Purdue, I received my master’s degree in computer science at Carnegie Mellon University in May 2020, advised by Carl Kingsford.
 I also received my bachelor’s degree in computer science at Carnegie Mellon University in May 2019, with a minor in discrete mathematics.